mosaicnetworks/evm-lite-cli/README.md

 to test the CLI.

-Alternatively you can run `npm link` and access the CLI through `evmlc` however any changes made to the typescript files needs to be transpiled before changes are seen.
+Alternatively you can run `npm link` and access the CLI through `evmlc` or `monet` (depending on which you build) however any changes made to the typescript files needs to be transpiled before changes are seen.

 ## Configuration